thisisobate/kyverno-website/src/content/docs/docs/policy-types/cluster-policy/variables.md

               - Pod
     validate:
       failureAction: Enforce
-      message: "Port number for the livenessProbe must be less than that of the readinessProbe."
+      message: 'Port number for the livenessProbe must be less than that of the readinessProbe.'
       pattern:
         spec:
           ^(containers):
             - livenessProbe:
                 tcpSocket:
-                  port: "$(./../../../readinessProbe/tcpSocket/port)"
+                  port: '$(./../../../readinessProbe/tcpSocket/port)'
               readinessProbe:
                 tcpSocket:
-                  port: "3000"
+                  port: '3000'
 ```

 In this above example, for any containers found in a Pod spec, the field `readinessProbe.tcpSocket.port` must be `3000` and the field `livenessProbe.tcpSocket.port` must be the same value.
 The lookup expression can be thought of as a `cd` back three levels and down into the `readinessProbe` object.